Registration for those practicing internationally

 - Application fee: $300

-- Canada: $29 + tax
+- Canada: $29 before tax

 Fees paid to another party

-- Transcripts: At discretion of the University
+- Transcripts: at the discretion of the academic institution

 Use of member personal information (as per ACAC Administrative Policy 3.4(a))